defold/defold/com.dynamo.cr/com.dynamo.cr.bob/README.md

 3. In the _Configuration_ tab use the following settings:

 	* `Path to JAR` - Absolute path to bob.jar.
 For example, /home/.../defold/com.dynamo.cr/com.dynamo.cr.bob/dist/bob.jar
 	* `Program arguments` - Command line arguments given when executing bob.
 For example, `--platform x86_64-linux distclean build --archive bundle --variant debug`.
-It really depends on what parts of Bob's functionallity you want to debug.
+It really depends on what parts of Bob's functionality you want to debug.
 	* `Working directory` - Path of a Defold project root, since the command line arguments tells bob to build a project.
 	* `JRE` - JVM used by Defold.